 - Location (Construction in Greater London is generally higher than other areas of the UK)

 These are very high-level cost estimates and are only appropriate for very early-stage budgeting.
-We have written more extensively about the costs of house extensions here.
-[LINK].
+We have written more extensively about the costs involved in building a house extension here.

 Frequently Asked Questions